gvwilson/sdxpy/src/intro/index.md

 title: "Introduction"
 ---

+Most data scientists have taught themselves most of what they know about programming.
+As a result,
+many have gaps in their knowledge: they may be experts in some areas, but don't even know what they don't know about others.

+One of those other areas is software design.
+A large program is not just a dozen short programs stacked on top of each other;
+since *N* things can interact with each other in *N(N-1)/2* ways, doubling the size of a program more than doubles its complexity unless we reorganize its parts
+([%f intro-complexity %]).
+Since our brains can only hold a small number of things at once [%b Hermans2021 %], making large programs comprehensible, testable, shareable, and maintainable requires more than using functions and sensible variable names: it requires design.

+[% figure
+   slug="intro-complexity"
+   img="complexity.svg"
+   alt="Complexity and size"
+   caption="How complexity grows with size."
+%]

-The best way to learn software design is to study examples [%b Schon1984 Petre2016 %], and the most approachable examples are the tools programmers use themselves.
+The best way to learn design in any field is to study examples [%b Schon1984 Petre2016 %].
-These lessons therefore build small versions of file backup systems, testing frameworks, and regular expression matchers in order to show you how experienced programmers think.
+These lessons therefore build small versions of tools that programmers use every day to show how experienced software designers think.
+Along the way,
+they introduce some fundamental ideas in computer science that most data scientists haven't encountered.
+Finally,
-And if you know how these tools work, you will be more likely to use them and better able to use them well.
+we hope that if you know how programming tools work, you'll be more likely to use them and better able to use them well.

 ## Who is this book for? {: #intro-audience}